64robots/nova-date-filter/README.md

+# DEPRECATED

+Since Nova 1.1.8 this feature has been adopted to the core.
+You should upgrade Nova and use that filter instead.

-# Date Filter for Laravel Nova
+## Date Filter for Laravel Nova

 Nova filter that displays a Date Picker instead of a select.